bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 Most of the time, a cluster is composed of:

 * An **administration node** or **management node** (pet), whose purpose is to host all core resources of the cluster.
 * **IO nodes** (pet), whose purpose is to provide storage for users.
-Basic storage is based on NFS, and advanced storage (optional) on parallel file systems.
+Basic storage is based on NFS, and advanced storage (optional) on parallel file systems (POSIX or object based).
-* **Login nodes** (cattle), whose purpose is to be the place where users interact with the cluster and with the job scheduler, and manage their code and data.
+* **Login nodes** (cattle), whose purpose is to be the place where users or admin can interact with the cluster.
+On an HPC cluster, this is where users login via ssh and interact with the job scheduler, and manage their code and data.
-* **Compute nodes** (cattle), whose purpose is to provide calculation resources.
+* **Compute nodes** or **worker nodes** (cattle), whose purpose is to provide CPU/GPU resources.

-A node is the name given to a server inside an HPC cluster.
+A node is the name given to a server inside a cluster.
 Nodes are most of the time equipped with a **BMC** for Baseboard Management Controller, which is kind of a small server connected on the server motherboard and allow manipulating the server remotely (power on, power off, boot order, status, console, etc.).
+Legacy BMCs are using IPMI protocal to communicate with, while new generation BMC are using http REST API (RedFish API).
+Unfortunately, many BMC are also using proprietary APIs.
+Note that standard BMCs also embed a small webserver, to be able to interact with via a web browser.

 Sometime, servers are **racked** into a **chassis** that can embed an **CMC** for Chassis Management Controller.
 Servers and chassis can be
 **racked** into a rack that can embed an **RMC** for Rack Management Controller.